Milkio Organic Ghee

 Do you know these about organic dairying?

-Thus the new concept of organic dairying established itself as a major category or a gateway product to the organic food world as soon as stepped into organic marketplace in the 1990.
-With days past the concept has become stronger with the increased consumer believe about the organic dairy products as healthier, natural and premium and ideal as per animal welfare views than conventional dairy products.
+With days past the concept of organic dairying has become stronger with the increased consumer believe about the organic dairy products as healthier, natural and premium than conventional dairy products.

-The organic farming in New Zealand is a holistic approach based upon ecological interactions and biological process of crops, protection from pests and diseases, livestock’s and human nutrition and profitable return to the farmer, which consequently results a sustainable organic dairying system.
+- The organic dairying in New Zealand is a holistic approach based upon ecological interactions and biological process of crops, protection from pests and diseases, livestock and human nutrition and profitable return to the farmer, which consequently results a sustainable organic dairying system.

 Why Milkio’s Organic Ghee?